jumppad-labs/jumppad/README.md

 ## Testing:

 The project has two types of test, pure code Unit tests and, Functional tests which apply real blueprints to a locally running Docker engine and test output.
-Currently only Unit tests are running in CI.

 ### Unit tests: